 Researchers studying women's representation have long sought to determine whether voters have a bias toward choosing male or female candidates.
 While survey experiments have identified gender biases in voters, observational studies of voter behavior in partisan elections have largely failed to find a significant effect of candidate gender on vote choice.
 This paper demonstrates that in at least one state, New Hampshire, voters are significantly more likely to vote for women than men in state legislative elections.
 Using the unique nature of the New Hampshire state house’s large multi-member districts, I show that this gender gap is not caused by a “cream of the crop” selection bias in which only the best female candidates run for office, as suggested by previous research, but instead by a voter preference for female candidates.
 I also find that the use of multi-member districts may contribute to women’s electoral advantage.

 The public’s perception of the fairness of an election rule is an important determinant of popular support for that rule.
-As a result, the public’s sense of fairness might act as a constraint on party elite attempts to manipulate election rules for their own partisan benefit.
-However, the effectiveness of this constraint would be lessened if party elites are able to manipulate what the public considers fair.
-There are two possible mechanisms by which this manipulation could occur.
-First, elites could change the public’s perception of whether a given fairness value matches up with a given election rule.
-Party elites could induce citizens to associate a positive value with an election reform for which they would like to increase support.
-Second, elites could attempt to directly change which fairness values people prioritize or endorse.
-This study tests both mechanisms using survey experiments.
-In one survey respondents are presented with party elite messages attempting to change the democratic values they associate with certain election reforms.
-In a second survey, respondents are given party elite messages attempting to change the democratic values that they prioritize in general.
+Thus, the public’s fairness principles might act as a constraint on party elite attempts to manipulate election rules for their own electoral benefit.
+However, if party elites are able to influence what the public considers fair, the effectiveness of this constraint would be limited.
+This paper posits two possible mechanisms by which this elite influence could function.
+First, elites could change the public’s perception of whether a given fairness principle applies to a given election rule.
+Second, elites could attempt to directly change which fairness principles people prioritize or endorse.
+This study tests both mechanisms using survey experiments, finding that elites are able to influence opinion on voting policy issues even when their messages use inapplicable principles.
+However, elites are unable to directly affect the democratic principles that citizens prioritize.